Join us on zoom on July 22:

-*Please note: Max MIGHT have time to review loglines, but when entering the webinar classroom, please wait to upload any pitches loglines to the comments section until Max gives the go-ahead.
-Questions are always welcome, however.
+*Please note: when entering the webinar classroom, please wait to upload any pitches or loglines to the comments section until Max gives the go-ahead.
+It is unlikely he will be able to review loglines in this webinar, but questions are always welcome.

 There is limited space, so it is a first-come, first-served situation.
-Log in details will be sent via email to confirmed attendees before the webinar begins.
+Log in details will be sent via email to confirmed attendees before the webinar begins, but you will also receive a notification email after registering for this event.

 If you RSVP, we do expect you to attend, as it will take a spot away from other interested writers.
 So we suggest making it a priority to jump on at 11:00 am PST and take advantage of this event.